 - Environmental justice considerations - disproportionate impact on sensitive or at-risk populations

-The initial target areas for funding are five high priority revitalization sites identified by the Coalition as part of an initial inventory and prioritization process completed in 2013.
+The initial target areas for funding are five high priority revitalization sites identified by the Coalition partners.
 All of the sites are within the oldest portions of each urban area, several with historic development dating to the mid-1800's.

 - Village of Jackson - Center Street Redevelopment Area which includes 10 parcels within the historic center of the Village of Jackson.

-- Village of Richfield - Historic Highway 175/Village of Richfield Area which includes 12 parcels bordering State Highway 175 and the former railroad right-of-way for the Chicago, Milwaukee, St. Paul and Pacific Railroad.
+- Village of Richfield - Historic Highway 175/Village of Richfield Area which includes parcels north of Highway 167 and west of HIghway 41.

 - Village of Slinger - Former Niphos Coating Facility which was subject to an emergency removal action by the EPA to address more than 8,800 gallons of hazardous chemicals that were abandoned in the building.